bozhu/AES-GCM-Python/README.md

 A Python implementation of the authenticated encryption mode [Galois/Counter Mode (GCM)](http://en.wikipedia.org/wiki/Galois/Counter_Mode).

-Currently it supports only 128-bit AES and 96-bit IV.
+Currently it supports only 128-bit AES and 96-bit nonce.

 ## Dependencies